-I struck a deal with a friend down the hill that I’ll demolish one of his old structures in exchange for any salvageable building materials.
-I didn’t need vision or planning to tear down, just a ten-pound sledge hammer and brute force.
+A friend of mine had an old structure down the hill and we agreed that if I demolish the building, I can keep any salvageable building materials.
+Tearing down required almost no vision or planning, just a ten-pound sledge hammer and brute force.
 Breaking takes a fraction of energy required for building.
 Building my cabin, on the other hand, took purpose, vision, planning, execution, energy, and consistency.

 As a leader you must stand for something, reach for something, build something – you have to create, not just tear down.
 And Purpose is the first step; clear purpose gets your people to face the same direction and build together.
 So, what are you building?
 How are you going to get people to focus in the same direction?
 What’s your vision, your unique design for the team and organization?
 What do you stand for, believe, and champion?

-I expected that deep meditation was going to be all peace and cosmic joy.
-So I was shocked when I encountered my demons, complaints, and fears, and when they showed up I impulsively blamed my parents, old girlfriends, foes, and anyone I could.
+I was shocked when I realized that deep meditation wasn’t all peace and cosmic joy.
+When I encountered my demons, complaints, and fears, I impulsively blamed my parents, old girlfriends, foes, and anyone I could.
 But when I realized that there wasn’t anyone to blame for my current state, I had to embrace that I am 100% responsible for my experience.
 I finally understood Denis Waitley’s comment that: ͞”A sign of wisdom and maturity is when you come to terms with the realization that your decisions cause your rewards and consequences.
 You are responsible for your life, and your ultimate success depends on the choices you make.͟”

 I see leaders who don’t take responsibility, blame others, and fall into a victim mentality, and that mind-set limits relationships, ambitions, and achievements.
 On the other hand, leaders who take responsibility empower their achievement, convey authority to their people, and significantly reduce their reliance on external validation and praise.